Can Delivery Confirmation Help Prevent or Dispute Chargebacks?

 - Friendly fraudsters can make claims that are hard to disprove.

 And again, the chargeback representment process is subjective.
 Evidence that’s considered sufficient at one bank may not be enough at another.
 In fact, opinions can vary even within a single issuer’s chargeback department.
-Finally, while delivery confirmation can play an influential role in preventing and disputing this type of chargeback, there are many other reason codes you need to worry about.
+Plus, even if you could prevent all Merchandise Not Received chargebacks with a delivery signature, there are many other reason codes that merchants need to worry about.

 You can’t expect piecemeal chargeback management implementation to be effective.
 You have to analyze your overall goals and objectives, then create a long-term strategy for reducing chargebacks and recovering lost funds.